JaakkoLipp/AWP-Project/README.md

 This document provides an overview of the Tinder Clone App, detailing the technology choices, installation guidelines, and a user manual.
 The Tinder Clone App is a web application that allows users to register, log in, like, dislike or swipe through user profiles, and chat with matched users.

-## Technology Choices

-### Frontend

-- **React**: A JavaScript library for building user interfaces.
-React's component-based architecture was chosen for its modularity and responsiveness.
-- **React Bootstrap**: A front-end framework rebuilt for React.
-It was used to expedite the development process with ready-to-use components that are responsive and customizable.
-- **React Router**: This library was integrated for declarative routing within the React application.

-### Backend

-- **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
-Node.js was selected for its non-blocking, event-driven architecture, which is ideal for real-time applications like a dating app.
-- **Express**: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
-- **MongoDB**: A NoSQL database program, MongoDB uses JSON-like documents with schema.
-It was chosen for its scalability and flexibility with large amounts of data and queries.
-- **Mongoose**: An Object Data Modeling (ODM) library for MongoDB and Node.js.
-It manages relationships between data and provides schema validation.
-- **Passport**: An authentication middleware for Node.js, Passport was used to authenticate requests, which is done through an extensible set of plugins known as strategies.
-- **JWT (JSON Web Tokens)**: For secure transmission of information between parties as a JSON object, JWT was used for creating data with optional signature and/or optional encryption.

-### Additional notable Libraries and Tools

-- **react-swipeable**: A library that provides swipeable components for React, allowing for the integration of swipe gestures.
-- **bcrypt**: A library to help hash passwords.
-- **dotenv**: A zero-dependency module that loads environment variables from a `.env` file into `process.env`.
-- **React-Bootstrap**: Bootstrap framework designed to be used with React, providing responsive design UI elements.

 ## Installation Guidelines

 ### Prerequisites

-At least:

 - Node.js
 - npm